Posted by Bethany Frank on 17 May 2017

 MCX’s failure turned out to be a lucrative opportunity for JP Morgan Chase to become a dominant force in the mobile payments market.
 Following the shutdown of Current-C, the MCX platform, Chase managed to strike an exclusive deal with the consortium, making Chase Pay the only digital wallet currently accepted by some member merchants.
 Chase has also agreed to purchase the technology behind Current-C from MCX.

-The road to mobile payments adoption has been bumpy, but strides made in 2016 could very well result in an increase in awareness and usage of these platforms in 2017.
+The road to mobile payments adoption has been bumpy, but these platforms are likely to gain steam as we head into the next decade.
 Consumer adoption would likely increase if merchants take a more aggressive stance in accepting and promoting the use of mobile wallets.
 The opposite could also hold true, as merchants are more likely to cooperate if a market-leader like Amazon figures out how to drive a massive shift in consumer behavior.
 Be sure to check back to our blog as we continue to cover what’s going on in the mobile payments space, and read more about the latest payments innovations and trends here.